wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/lease-cancel-transaction.md

 # Lease Cancel Transaction

-Lease cancel transaction cancels the leasing.
+Lease Cancel transaction cancels the leasing.
 See the [Lease Transaction](/en/blockchain/transaction-type/lease-transaction) article.

 ## Fee

-The minimum fee for a lease cancel transaction is 0.001 WAVES.
+The minimum fee for a Lease Cancel transaction is 0.001 WAVES.

 If the transaction sender is a [dApp](/en/blockchain/account/dapp) or a [smart account](/en/blockchain/account/smart-account), the minimum fee is increased by 0.004 WAVES.